 In the event that employment terminates, other than during the period commencing three months prior to or ending 12 months following a "change in control," or the Change in Control Period, by us without "cause" or by the executive for "good reason" (as defined in our equity plan and the respective employment agreement), and subject to the delivery to us of a separation agreement that includes a general release of claims, Mr. Hering and Ms. Andersen will each receive cash severance equal to 9 months of their base salary, as well as the Earned Bonus, if applicable, and 9 months continuation of benefits, and will be entitled to delayed forfeiture of unvested time-based equity awards until 90 days after the date of termination.
-Dr. Gerngross was entitled to receive cash severance equal to 12 months of his base salary, the Earned Bonus, if applicable, and 12 months continuation of benefits, and would be entitled to delayed forfeiture of unvested time-based equity awards until 90 days after the date of termination.
-No severance payments were made pursuant to Dr. Gerngross's employment agreement upon his resignation.
+In exchange for the same terms, as of December 31, 2021, prior to Dr. Gerngross's resignation, Dr. Gerngross was entitled to receive cash severance equal to 12 months of his base salary, the Earned Bonus, if applicable, and 12 months continuation of benefits, and would be entitled to delayed forfeiture of unvested time-based equity awards until 90 days after the date of termination.

 In the event that the executives' employment is terminated by us without cause or by the executive for good reason, in either case, during the Change in Control Period, and subject to their delivery to us of a separation agreement that includes a general release of claims, Mr. Hering and Ms. Andersen will each receive cash severance equal to 12 months of their base salary, their respective target bonus for the year of termination, as well as the Earned Bonus, if applicable, and 12 months continuation of benefits, and will be entitled to immediate acceleration and full vesting of any time-based equity awards, exercisable or nonforfeitable as if employment continued until the later of the date of termination or the effective date of the separation agreement.
-Dr. Gerngross was entitled to receive cash severance equal to 18 months of his base salary, the target bonus for the year of termination with a 1.5 multiplier, the Earned Bonus, if applicable, and 18 months continuation of benefits and would be entitled to immediate acceleration and full vesting of any time-based equity awards, exercisable or nonforfeitable as if employment continued until the later of the date of termination or the effective date of the separation agreement.
+In exchange for the same terms, as of December 31, 2021, prior to Dr. Gerngross's resignation, Dr. Gerngross was entitled to receive cash severance equal to 18 months of his base salary, the target bonus for the year of termination with a 1.5 multiplier, the Earned Bonus, if applicable, and 18 months continuation of benefits and would be entitled to immediate acceleration and full vesting of any time-based equity awards, exercisable or nonforfeitable as if employment continued until the later of the date of termination or the effective date of the separation agreement.